10 Best HR Software for Small Business (2025 Guide)

 2. Bambee

-Compliant onboarding/offboarding with e-signatures and secure document storage.
+- Compliant onboarding and offboarding with e signatures and secure document storage.

-Built for US teams across all 50 states, scaling to ~500 employees.
+- Built for US teams across all 50 states, scaling to about 500 employees.

-Pricing snapshot: Flat monthly fee by headcount, starting at $299/month for 1–4 employees (plus setup).
-Guided payroll is an add-on.
+Pricing snapshot: Flat monthly fee by headcount, starting at $299/month for 1 to 4 employees (plus setup).
+Guided payroll is an add on.

 3. BambooHR

-US payroll with automatic federal, state, and local tax filings; W‑2/1099 support.
+- US payroll with automatic federal, state, and local tax filings; W2 and 1099 support.

-Pricing snapshot: Starts around $10 per employee/month; payroll and EOR sold separately.
-Free trial/demo available with volume discounts.
+Pricing snapshot: Starts around $10 per employee per month; payroll and EOR sold separately.
+Free trial and demo available with volume discounts.

 4. Breathe HR

-For UK SMEs that want a no-fuss HRIS, Breathe HR keeps setup light and costs transparent.
-Teams up to ~200 people can centralise leave, performance, docs, and policies in an afternoon, then add recruitment or scheduling as needed.
-It shines as a UK-first platform with a handy Xero payroll connection, but it doesn’t attempt US payroll or global EOR.
+For UK SMEs that want a no fuss HRIS, Breathe HR keeps setup light and costs transparent.
+Teams up to about 200 people can centralise leave, performance, docs, and policies in an afternoon, then add recruitment or scheduling as needed.
+It shines as a UK first platform with a handy Xero payroll connection, but it doesn’t attempt US payroll or global EOR.

 5. BrightHR